zamallrockk/t1bridge_sepolia/README.md

 - Auto deposit to the bridge contract when balance meets the minimum
 - Logs TX hash for every transaction
 - Automatic loop with interval
-- Terminal UI with ASCII banner and color output using `colorama`
 - Safe exit with Ctrl+C handling

 ---